J-PAS: Discovery of RaJav, a bright spatially extended Ly$\alpha$ Nebula at z=2.25: Further analysis of the nebula

 \subsection{Luminosity calculation}

 The total Ly$\alpha$ and C IV luminosities for the J1620+4334 and JPAS-9600-10844 are calculated by summing the continuum-subtracted emission from three adjacent filters.
 The average flux of the three filters around Ly$\alpha$ and CIV far from the emission lines are used to the estimation of the continuum.
-The aperture for the flux calculation was defined by 2 sigma isophotal contour in the Ly$\alpha$ image, and continuum subtraction was performed by measuring the flux within this contour in the continuum image and subtracting it from the line+continuum flux in the Ly$\alpha$ image.
-To remove contamination from the central quasars, we estimated their contribution within the 2 sigma isophote using a circular aperture defined by the 2D Gaussian point spread function (PSF) in the Ly$\alpha$ filter image, which has a full width at half maximum (FWHM) of 1.39".
-A radius equal to the FWHM was adopted, enclosing approximately 96\% of the total quasar flux.
-The Ly$\alpha$ fluxes for two quasars were subtracted from the total Ly$\alpha$ flux within the 2$\sigma$ isophote.
+The aperture for the flux calculation in the nebula was defined by 2 sigma isophotal contour in the Ly$\alpha$ image, and continuum subtraction was performed by measuring the flux within this contour in the continuum image and subtracting it from the line+continuum flux in the Ly$\alpha$ image.
+To remove contamination from the central quasars, we estimated their contribution using a circular aperture defined by the point spread function (PSF) in the Ly$\alpha$ filter image, which has a full width at half maximum (FWHM) of 1.39".
+A radius equal to the FWHM was adopted.
+We also applied the aperture corrections through a curve-of-growth analysis of bright stars in the field for each filter used in the luminosity measurements to ensure that the extended wings of the PSF were properly accounted for.
+The Ly$\alpha$ fluxes for two quasars were subtracted from the total Ly$\alpha$ flux of the nebula within the 2$\sigma$ isophote.
 The fluxes are corrected for the Milky Way extinction and also for the overlapping of 3 adjacent filters of J-PAS.
 The center of the new quasar is taken from the resolved image of HSC- g.
-After subtracting the continuum and contribution of both quasars, the total Ly$\alpha$ and CIV luminosity of RaJav nebula are $7.7 \pm 0.6 \times 10^{44}$ erg s$^{-1}$ and $4.0 \pm 0.4 \times 10^{44}$ erg s$^{-1}$ respectively.
+The total Ly$\alpha$ luminosity of J1620+4334 is $2.14 \pm 0.6 \times 10^{45}$ erg s$^{-1}$ and $4.37 \pm 0.5 \times 10^{44}$ erg s$^{-1}$ for CIV .
+For the JPAS-9600-10844, the total luminosities are $1.06 \pm 0.1 \times 10^{44}$ erg s$^{-1}$ for Ly$\alpha$ and $3.31 \pm 0.8 \times 10^{43}$ erg s$^{-1}$ for CIV.
+After subtracting the continuum and contribution of both quasars, the total Ly$\alpha$ and CIV luminosity of RaJav nebula are $5.84 \pm 0.7 \times 10^{44}$ erg s$^{-1}$ and $3.7 \pm 0.5 \times 10^{44}$ erg s$^{-1}$ respectively.